IN THIS ARTICLE

 .azmodelproduct asset from Asset Browser into the viewport.

 When you drag the asset into the viewport, O3DE automatically creates an entity with a Mesh component that references the mesh product asset.
-If the source asset contains materials that have been processed, the materials are applied to the mesh by default.
+If the source asset contains materials that have been processed, the materials are applied to the mesh by automatically.